Skip to Content

 • Preheat the oven to 350°F.

-Remove giblets from turkey.
-Pat dry thoroughly with paper towel.
+• Remove the giblets and neck from inside the turkey.
+Drain any juices in the sink.
+Pat the outside skin dry with paper towel.
 Place the turkey in the roasting pan breast side up.

-• Place the turkey in the oven, and reduce the heat to 325°F. Bake until turkey reaches 165°F when poked with a meat thermometer (see notes).
-Actual cooking time will vary.
-Once the breast starts to brown, loosely cover with foil to prevent burning.
+• Now reduce the oven heat to 325℉.
+Place the turkey in the oven.
+Cook until the turkey reaches 165℉ when poked with a meat thermometer (see notes for proper times).
+If the skin starts to brown, loosely cover the turkey with foil.

 • Once fully cooked, let the turkey rest for 15-30 minutes.
-Carve into slices, serve and enjoy!
+Carve slices, serve and enjoy!

 Recipe Notes: